stepanblyschak/SONiC/doc/mlnx_only_doc/hw-mgmt-sxcore-new-sync.md

 **NOTE**:
 The nature of udev event is asynchronous - mlxsw_mininal driver initialization is done seperately from syncd start script process.
 An ADD event is used only to start mlxsw_minimal driver, but it doesn't mean sxcore will wait for mlxsw_minimal initialization to finish.
-Because of that there is a posibility for a race condition when ```systemctl restart swss``` happends while mlxsw_minimal driver initializes.
+Because of that there is a posibility for a race condition when ```systemctl restart swss``` happens while mlxsw_minimal driver initializes.

 The more time mlxsw_minimal driver takes to initialize the more chance for race condition to happen in sequential swss restarts.
 With current timings on SPC1 - mlxsw_minimal takes ~2 sec to read and finish SFP device creation.
 For SPC2 without I2C bus overclocking it is around ~15 sec.
 In case it takes time which is long enough in order to execute another ```systemctl restart swss``` ASIC reset might happen while mlxsw_minimal accesses FW.
 Even though ```sxdkernel stop``` will send REMOVE udev event - it doesn't mean hw-mgmt will cancel mlxsw_minimal driver in time before reset happens.